A2Seek: Towards Reasoning-Centric Benchmark for Aerial Anomaly Understanding: Data Collection, Annotation and Statistics

-Scene-related anomalies are a significant feature of the A2Seek dataset, encompassing behavior anomalies that depend on specific scene contexts and occlusion anomalies caused by obstructions within the environment.
-The scene-related anomalies are categorized into two types: cross-video-segment scene-dependent anomalies, where a behavior considered normal in one segment may appear anomalous in another, and scene-dependent anomalies unique to drone perspectives, which are influenced by dynamic changes in viewpoint within the same segment.
-Occlusion anomalies also arise frequently in drone perspectives due to obstructions such as trees or buildings, posing a unique challenge that requires the model to infer anomalous events by leveraging temporal information from preceding and succeeding frames.
-These complexities make drone-view anomaly detection significantly different from traditional surveillance settings, emphasizing the importance of effective context-based analysis.
-These scene-related anomalies are shown in Figure \ref{fig:scene dependence} and Figure \ref{fig:occlusion anomaly}.
+Scene-dependent anomalies are a significant feature of the A2Seek dataset, encompassing behavior anomalies that depend on specific scene contexts and occlusion anomalies caused by environmental obstructions.
+Scene-dependent anomalies can be categorized into two types: cross-video-segment scene-dependent anomalies, where a behavior that appears normal in one segment may be anomalous in another (as shown in Figure~\ref{fig:scene dependence}), and drone-specific scene-dependent anomalies, influenced by dynamic viewpoint shifts within the same segment (as shown in Figure~\ref{fig:occlusion anomaly}).
+Occlusion anomalies also frequently occur in drone views due to obstructions such as trees or buildings, posing unique challenges that require models to infer anomalies by leveraging temporal cues from preceding and succeeding frames.
+These complexities make drone-view anomaly detection substantially different from traditional surveillance settings, highlighting the importance of context-aware analysis.

 \paragraph{Serial and Parallel Anomalies}

 Our dataset encompasses both serial anomalies and parallel anomalies.
 Serial anomalies refer to multiple anomalies occurring consecutively within the same time period, often exhibiting causal relationships, \textit{i.e.}, the occurrence of one anomaly triggers another.
 In contrast, parallel anomalies involve multiple anomalies occurring simultaneously within the same time period.
 These anomalies are generally independent of one another, lacking any causal connections.
 Figure \ref{fig:serial and parallel anomaly} demonstrate the serial and parallel anomaly in A2Seek dataset.